berlinquin/UnoScript/tla/README.md

 ## Checking the Specification

 To verify these specifications, you'll need to have the [TLA+ Toolbox](https://lamport.azurewebsites.net/tla/toolbox.html) installed.
-With the Toolbox installed, you can open the specification files and create a model to check.
+With the Toolbox installed, you can open the specification files.
-The model will require you to set values for the constants and expressions for the next-state function and invariants.
+Make sure to import the included models, which will initialize the constants, behavior spec, and invariants for the TLC model checker.